leege8/PDF-Scraping/README.md

 #...
 ```
 ### Step 3
 Within the if statement, check for the 'Top', 'Right', 'Left', and 'Bottom' coordinates by specifying the keywords.
 Incorporate these four coordinates into the area parameter and scrape the table again.
 The output will display a final table in a well-structured format.
+The table will not be affected by merged cells or any adjacent tables.
 ```
 P = 'Product'
 reader = pdfs.PdfReader(file_path)